Daspur Assembly constituency

 Daspur Assembly constituency is an assembly constituency in the Paschim Medinipur district in the Indian state of West Bengal.

 Overview

-As per orders of the Delimitation Commission, No. 230 Daspur Assembly constituency is composed of the following: Daspur II community development block, and Basudevpur, Daspur I, Daspur II, Nandanpur I, Nandanpur II and Panchberia gram panchayats of Daspur I community development block.
+As per the orders of the Delimitation Commission, No. 230 Daspur Assembly constituency is composed of the following: Daspur II community development block, and Basudevpur, Daspur I, Daspur II, Nandanpur I, Nandanpur II and Panchberia gram panchayats of Daspur I community development block.

 Daspur Assembly constituency is part of No. 32 Ghatal (Lok Sabha constituency).
-It was earlier part of Panskura (Lok Sabha constituency).
+It was earlier a part of the Panskura (Lok Sabha constituency).